hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

 ``init_pop``
     type: float.

-    Required.
-Overridden if the calculations is initialised from a restart file.
+    Required unless the calculations is initialised from a restart file or qmc_state.

     Set the initial population on the reference determinant.
 For DMQMC calculations this option sets the number of psips which will be randomly distributed along the diagonal